brandon-fenty/code-wars/README.md

 Write a function to take a first and last name and convert it into initials with a dot in between them.
 The initials need to be upper case.

-## Pair Kata 6-5-18 - my head is at the wrong end
+## Pair Kata 6-5-18 - my head is at the wrong end w/ Tara

 Link: https://www.codewars.com/kata/56f699cd9400f5b7d8000b55